I BELIEVE the impact you will make, is how free you ARE.

 - I was painfully afraid to take ownership of my unique desires.
-I felt selfish and ungrateful for wanting more. so instead, I kept training, competing & winning because thats what I was good at, and that’s what I had worked hard to do.
+I felt selfish and ungrateful for wanting more.
+So instead, I kept training, competing & winning because thats what I was good at.
+It’s what I had worked hard to do.
 Its what I thought I should do.

 And aside from this, my beliefs were exhausting me.

-THE PRESSURE I HAD PLACED ON MYSELF MADE THE FUTURE FEEL PREDICTABLE, AND CONSTRICTING.
+THE PRESSURE I HAD PLACED ON MYSELF MADE THE FUTURE FEEL PREDICTABLE, PREDETERMINED AND CONSTRICTING.